Master's Programme in Applied Physics

 After graduation, you will have interesting and challenging career prospects.
 Your career opportunities will depend on your field of specialisation, and possible jobs may include physicist, project engineer, researcher.

-- Physicist: roles in academia and research institutes such as CERN, specialising in instrumentation, data analysis, and scientific computing.
+- Physicist: roles in academia and research institutions such as CERN, specialising in instrumentation, data analysis, and scientific computing.

 - Project engineer: opportunities in various industries and research organisations such as VTT.

-- Researcher: positions available at institutions such as the Helsinki Institute of Physics, CERN, universities, and VTT.
+- Researcher: positions at institutions such as the Helsinki Institute of Physics, CERN, universities, and VTT.

 - R&D specialist: roles in both academia and industry focusing on research and development.

-- Junior researcher: opportunities within LUT's graduate school for doctoral research and academic growth.
+- Junior researcher: opportunities within the LUT Doctoral School for further research and academic growth.